 To request continuity of care, visit blueshieldca.com and fill out the Continuity of Care Application.
-The Claims Administrator will confirm your eligibility and review your request for Medical Necessity.
+The Claims Administrator will confirm your eligibility and may review your request for Medical Necessity.

-The Non-Participating Provider must agree to accept the Claims Administrator's Allowable Amount as payment in full for your ongoing care.
-If the provider agrees and your request is authorized, you may continue to see the Non-Participating Provider at the Participating Provider Cost Share for:
+The former Participating Provider must accept the Claims Administrator's Allowable Amount as payment in full for your ongoing care.
+Once the provider accepts and your request is authorized, you may continue to see the former Participating Provider at the Participating Provider Cost Share.